bsgbsg7/MetaRFence.github.io/README.md

-# Project page of 'MetaRFence: Protecting Human Motion Privacy Against RFID Sensing via Metasurface'
+# Project page of "MetaRFence: Protecting Human Motion Privacy Against RFID Sensing via Metasurface"

-This is the repository that contains audio demo for 'MetaRFence: Protecting Human Motion Privacy Against RFID Sensing via Metasurface'.
+This is the repository that contains video demo for "MetaRFence: Protecting Human Motion Privacy Against RFID Sensing via Metasurface".

 ## BibTeX
 If you find it useful for your research, please consider citing it.